Preparation#

 You might see many different ways of reading the files, and we show some of other alternatives in Advanced section.
 We suggest that you get familiar with read() method.
 You can always manipulate the content given by read() as it suits you.

-Prep 9.5: More about line breaks#
+Prep 9.5: More About Line Breaks#

 Run this code.